vertexproject/synapse/docs/synapse/devopsguide.rst

 **Configuration**

-A typical Axon deployment does not require any additional configuration.
-For the full list supported options, see the :ref:`autodoc-jsonstor-conf`.
+A typical JSONStor deployment does not require any additional configuration.
+For the full list supported options, see the :ref:`autodoc-conf-jsonstor`.

 .. _devops-svc-cortex:
 Cortex